JonnyG7613/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A Tic-Tac-Toe program

+V 1.3 Eliminated delay when computer is picking to avoid human picking for computer.
+Cleaned up superfluous code.

 V 1.2.1 Adjusted code to reduce redundancy and lag.

 V 1.2 Have fully functional "smart" AI to play against.
 Also, installed a drop down menu that will allow the player to select between a random AI, a smart AI, and an AI that is 50% random.